Not Business Advice ✍️

 And it's way simpler.
 It's just money.

-A few months back, they fired a bunch of people due to the pandemic.
+A few months back, they had fired a bunch of people due to the pandemic.
 And cut salaries for the rest of us that stayed.

 They promised to give us back the money at the start of the new year.
 But they didn't want to give me the money now that I would be leaving.
-Even though I was eligible for it.
+Even though I was legally eligible for it.

 So we made a deal.

-An offer I couldn't refuse ๐Ÿด
+An offer I couldn't refuse 🐴

-I remember talking to the co-founder, and I telling him that "this would have been a warm goodbye, but now it's a cold goodbye and a fuck you".
+"This would have been a warm goodbye, but now it has turned into a cold goodbye and a fuck you", I said.

-Strip tease show ๐Ÿ•บ
+Strip tease show πŸ•Ί

 Actually, the company doing this to me felt symbolic.
-It re-enforced my decision.

-I'm not meant to work for a company.
+I was not meant to work for a company.

 So much laughing.
 So much happiness.